 The pros include:

-- More efficient toner use - laser printers are efficient on toner use, compared to Inkjet printer usage of ink.
-The cost per page for laser printers can be considerably less, which means a total lower cost of ownership over the life of the printer.
+- More efficient use of toner - A laser printer is efficient on toner use, compared to Inkjet printer usage of ink.
+A laser printers cost per page can be considerably less, which means a total lower cost of ownership over the life of the printer.

-- Faster print speeds - laser printers can print documents quite fast, especially larger documents, when compared to an Inkjet printer.
+- Faster print speeds - A laser printer can print documents quite fast, especially larger documents, when compared to an Inkjet printer.

-- Less mess to clean up - toner doesn't stain like ink does and cleaning a laser printer is not the messy task that an Inkjet printer can be.
+- Less mess to clean up - Toner does not stain like ink and cleaning a laser printer is not the messy as an Inkjet printer.

 The cons include:

-- Higher toner cartridge cost - toner cartridges do cost more than Inkjet cartridges, sometimes twice as much.
-However, they will last much longer than Inkjet cartridges.
+- Higher toner cartridge cost - Toner cartridges do cost more than Inkjet cartridges, sometimes twice as much.
+However, they last much longer than Inkjet cartridges.

-- High cost for color - laser printers are not common choices for consumers who want to print photos or even color in general.
-They are much pricier and while they can print good quality color, most consumers will opt for an Inkjet printer due to the lower price.
+- High cost for color - Laser printers are not common choices for consumers who want to print photos or even color in general.
+They are pricier and while they can print excellent quality color, most consumers opt for an Inkjet printer due to the lower price.

 Overall, laser printers are excellent for document printing, as well as copying and scanning.
 When it comes to long-term cost of ownership, they have the Inkjet printers beat.
 For basic home use, they may not be the printer of choice, but for the home office setting or even business setting, they can be a great choice and are often the choice made.

-When making the choice between an Inkjet printer and a laser printer, the consumer needs to weight the pros and cons for both printer types.
-Ultimately, it may come down to initial up front cost and the Inkjet printer often wins that battle, but if the long-term cost of ownership is important, the laser printer should be a consideration.
+When making the decision between an Inkjet printer and a laser printer, the consumer needs to weigh the pros and cons for both printer types.
+Ultimately, it may come down to initial cost as the deciding factor, and the Inkjet printer usually wins that battle.
+But if the long-term cost of ownership is important, the laser printer should be a consideration.

 If photo printing is a high priority, the Inkjet printer is a logical choice.
-While ink usage is not as efficient as a laser, the Inkjet printer cost can be considerably less than its laser counterpart, which is usually enough of a reason to make the choice of buying an Inkjet photo printer.
+While ink usage is not as efficient as the toner in a laser printer, Inkjet printers are cheaper, which can be an important factor when deciding which to purchase.

 In terms of the ability to copy and scan, it can be a toss up in this category.
 If the printing & copying is just black and white, it may be worthwhile to go with a laser All-in-One printer.
-If color is important, the Inkjet All-in-One printer may be the better option.
+If color is necessary, the Inkjet All-in-One printer is probably a better option.